uniqueVlados/AstroStudy/README.md

 # AstroStudy
-Фpp for learning astronomy.
+App for learning astronomy.
 Includes theory on various topics and special tests

 The app was built with Unity.
 The file to run on android is attached.